-North Korea watchers—ourselves included—spend too much time reading muddy tea leaves and too little time thinking about how to model the political economy of the place.
+North Korea watchers—ourselves included—spend too much time reading muddy tea leaves and too little time thinking about how to model the country’s political economy.
 There is, however, an increasingly robust research program on the political economy of authoritarian regimes, and in coming posts we are beginning a new feature—Academic Sources—that reaches out beyond the standard North Korean fare; some earlier posts in this vein are listed below.

 First up, some interesting posts at Vox on the relationship between regime type and economic growth.
 For a number of years, Adam Przeworski et. al.’s Democracy and Development: Political Institutions and Well-Being in the World, 1950-1990 was considered a kind of final word on the issue among political scientists.
 Among the headline findings: